open-telemetry/opentelemetry-go/bridge/opentracing/README.md

 ## Extended Functionality

-While the bridge does not expose functionality that is not implemented by OpenTelemetry, it does expose some that is part of OpenTelemetry API and not OpenTracing API.
+The bridge functionality can be extended beyond the OpenTracing API.

 **`SpanContext.IsSampled`**